 Who is he?

 “Apparently this kid came from nothing.
-One of our reporters tried to get his story by going to his home town and no one knew a thing about him.
+One of our reporters tried to get his story by going to his hometown, but no one knew a thing about him.
 Showed up at a private school on full scholarship at age seventeen.
 No one knows who he was or where he came from before then.
 This guy has secrets, and I want to know all of them.”

-Jack stands and grabs his twill jacket off the coat rack to the left of his desk.
-He slides his arms into the sleeves and adjusts his shoulders until his blazer sits perfectly.
+Jack stands and grabs his knitted cardigan off the coat rack to the left of his desk.
+He slides his arms into the sleeves and adjusts his shoulders until it sits perfectly.